A Smarter Way to Hire Mental Health Talent

 Here’s what you stand to gain:

-Better Job Matching A good recruiter gets to know you — your goals, strengths, and preferences — and works to find roles that truly fit, not just any opening.
+A good recruiter gets to know you—your goals, strengths, and preferences.
+They work to find roles that truly fit, not just any opening.

-Negotiation Support It’s hard to ask for more money or flexible hours — but recruiters do it every day.
+It’s hard to ask for more money or flexible hours.
+But recruiters do it every day.
 They understand what's fair and can advocate for you professionally and effectively to help you secure the best offer possible.

 Tips for Finding the Right Recruiter